WEST HAM UNITED

 Musgrove

-Almost before the majority of the 10,000 attendance had settled down on Monday night, Johnny Dick scored the goal that put us into the Second Round of this season's Southern Floodlight Cup competition.
-A quick through pass found our inside-left unmarked just outside the penalty-area, and his left-foot shot went into the far top corner of the Orient net.
+Almost before the 10,000 inside the Boleyn Ground had settled on Monday night, Johnny Dick settled the tie.
+A sharp through‑ball found him unmarked just outside the box, and his left‑foot strike arced into the far top corner to give us the lead with barely a minute played.

 BARNSLEY